 On the north side of the Capitol Square stands a winged female figure clad in flowing garments holding aloft the universal symbol of peace, an olive branch.
 This is the statue Peace.
-Though erected soon after the completion of the First World War, this monument honors those who served in the Civil War.
-The Women's Relief Corps, the auxiliary of the largest and most influential Civil War veteran's organization, the Grand Army of the Republic, commissioned the statue from Bruce Wilder Saville, a faculty member at The Ohio State University.
-The statue was unveiled in 1923, and in honoring service during the Civil War recognizes the contributions of the troops in the fields and the women they left behind.
+Though erected soon after the completion of the First World War, this monument honors those who served in the American Civil War.
+The Woman’s Relief Corps, the auxiliary of the largest and most influential Civil War veterans' organization, the Grand Army of the Republic, commissioned the statue from Bruce Wilder Saville, a faculty member at The Ohio State University.
+The statue was unveiled in 1923, and in honoring service during the Civil War, recognizes the contributions of the troops on the battle field and the women they left behind.